Gastroenteritis in dogs

 • fungal infections

-• the gut folding in on itself and causing a blockage (intussusception)
+• the gut twisting or folding in on itself can both cause or be a complication of gastroenteritis

 • tumours and cancer